digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/ha-in-the-cloud.rst

 Per AWS:

     When writes involve synchronous replication across multiple Regions to meet strong consistency requirements, write latency increases by an order of magnitude.
-A higher write latency is not something that can typically be retro-fitted into an application without significant changes. [#f1]_
+A higher write latency is not something that can typically be retrofitted into an application without significant changes. [#f1]_

 Synchronous replication impacts latency and throughput so tuning and testing are needed.